 A diagnosis of mesothelioma can be devastating not only to you but also to your family and friends.
 In order to regain a sense of control, try to:

 - Learn enough about mesothelioma to make decisions about your care.
 Write down questions to ask your doctor.
 Ask your health care team for information to help you better understand your disease.
-Good places to start looking for more information include the National Cancer Institute and the American Cancer Society.
+Good places to start looking for more information include the National Cancer Institute, the American Cancer Society and the Mesothelioma Applied Research Foundation.

 - Surround yourself with a support network.
 Close friends or family can help you with everyday tasks, such as getting you to appointments or treatment.
 If you have trouble asking for help, learn to be honest with yourself and accept help when you need it.